 In fact, you should optimize your on-page SEO, like internal linking, before sending traffic and bots over via external links.
 It's important that everything is in order when they arrive.

 Internal links tell search engines which pages on your site are important and which they should stand up and take notice of.
 The more internal links pointing to a particular page, the more important it will appear to the search engines.
-Let's look at an example.
+Let's look at

 Pretend you have a business in Colorado Springs that sells hats.
 Let's say you're trying to rank in Google when people search for "girls pink winter hat."

 Your main page which includes all the hats you offer may rank higher.
 This is not ideal.
 Using the search term as anchor text for an internal link to the pink hats product page will signal to Google that it should be ranking that page instead.